-Autism affects a person’s behavior, and his or her ability to communicate and learn social skills.
-Autistic people can also exhibit obsessive behavior, including intensive preoccupation with a particular object or topic.
+Autism affects a child’s ability to communicate and develop social skills.
+Autistic children may seem emotionally detached.
+According to the Mayo Clinic, they may exhibit obsessive behavior, including intensive preoccupation with a particular object.
 These are only a few of the potential symptoms, all of which can range from mild to severe.
-Symptoms usually become apparent by age three and will affect the person throughout his or her life.
+Symptoms are often apparent by age 2.

-Educators can make their own evaluation of a child to determine what special services he or she may need in the school setting.
+Working with a team of specialists, your child’s educators will need make their own evaluation to determine what special services they may need in the school setting.
 This evaluation can happen independently of a medical diagnosis.

 - hearing and vision specialists

 If your doctor suspects that your child has an ASD, you may have so many questions that you don’t know where to start.
 Here is a list of questions compiled by the Mayo Clinic to help you get started:

 - Why do you think my child does (or doesn't) have ASD?